andrei-g99/merging-orbits/README.md

 # merging-orbits
-Many body gravity simulator with body merger
+Multi-body gravitational simulator where object collisions are handled by a simplified body merger heuristic.

 # Dependencies
 - Conda environment